relabs-tech/kurbisio/services/fleet/README.md

    1. `npm install`
    1. `npm start`

-This will create the `Matthias Ettrich` user as well as one device.
+This will create the `Great Pumkin` user as well as one device.

 # Using the Python based device